kaby76/AntlrVSIX/README.md

 * Fix ["has dr" not working, slow as hell #82](https://github.com/kaby76/AntlrVSIX/issues/82)
 * Fix [Performance still an issue #90](https://github.com/kaby76/AntlrVSIX/issues/90)

-## Planned for v9 (mid Oct 2020)
+## Planned for v9 (end Oct 2020)

+* Add grammar diff, think about 3-way grammar merge.
+* Add ISO 14977 EBNF.

+## Planned for v10 (end Nov 2020)

+* Rebrand.
 * Add flexible parser to read any grammar.
 * Add AST for grammars.
 Rewrite all with ASTs for syntax-independent code.
-* Add ISO 14977 EBNF.

-## Planned for v10 (mid Nov 2020)

-* Add grammar diff, think about 3-way grammar merge.
-* Rebrand.

 Any questions, email me at ken.domino <at> gmail.com